Print Options

 Founded in 1898, the University of Chicago Booth School of Business is the second-oldest business school in the United States and one of the most distinguished.
 The school's programs consistently rank highly in surveys, and the school has a strong reputation for innovation in both research and teaching.
 For example, Chicago Booth faculty have made significant contributions in the areas of finance, the economics of regulation, and decision making.
 For more than a century, Chicago Booth has been known as an innovator in business education and a creator of ideas.

 In autumn 2004 Chicago Booth opened its Hyde Park Center.
 Named the Charles M. Harper Center in 2007, this facility brought together all of Chicago Booth’s previously existing Hyde Park campus buildings into one 415,000-square-foot space.
 Located at 5807 South Woodlawn Avenue, Harper Center was designed around how teachers want to teach and how students want to learn.
-With the opening of Harper Center, Chicago Booth could lay claim to the best business school facilities in the world.
+Built in 1994, Gleacher Center, off Michigan Avenue in downtown Chicago, provides state-of-the-art executive education and conference facilities and is home to the school's part-time MBA programs.
+In London, One Bartholomew Close is the home of the school's Executive MBA Program Europe.
+In Hong Kong, the The Hong Kong Jockey Club University of Chicago Academic Complex | The University of Chicago Francis and Rose Yuen Campus in Hong Kong, located in a bustling metropolis with excellent communications and transportation, is the location for the Executive MBA Program Asia.
 Chicago Booth is the only business school with permanent campuses on three continents.
-Built in 1994, Gleacher Center, off Michigan Avenue in downtown Chicago, provides state-of-the-art executive education and conference facilities and is home to the school's part-time MBA programs.
-In London, Woolgate Exchange is the home of the school's Executive MBA Program Europe.
-In Hong Kong, the Cyberport, located in a bustling metropolis with excellent communications and transportation, is the location for the Executive MBA Program Asia.

-The Full-time MBA Program
+Full-time MBA Program

 The MBA curriculum is designed to prepare students for significant careers in management.
 It encompasses both the basic disciplines that underlie management and the operational areas specific to business.
 The courses are designed to provide understanding of the components of managerial decision making while furnishing perspective on the role of business as an economic, political, and social institution.